Ali Taziev

+Biography

 Taziev is an ethnic Ingush who was raised in Grozny, Chechnya.
 He participated in the First Chechen War.
-After the conclusion of the First Chechen War he returned to Ingushetia and entered the police.
+After the conclusion of the First Chechen War, he returned to Ingushetia and entered the police.
 There he was promoted to the Ingush Interior Ministry Police forces, where he attained the rank of captain.
 At the start of the Second Chechen War, he returned to Chechnya and became a sub-commander under Shamil Basayev before Basayev assigned him to use his family and clan ties to begin raising armed groups in Ingushetia.
 In this position, he was among the commanders of the 2004 Nazran raid in which simultaneous nationwide raids on police stations killed over 70 security personnel in the capital Nazran; according to the Russian Federal Security Service (FSB), during the attack Taziev personally killed the acting Ingush Interior Minister Abubakar Kostoyev.

 Taziev was listed by Russia as one of the dead terrorists of the 2004 Beslan hostage crisis, the person who led the negotiations on behalf of the hostage takers under the name Ali Taziyev and whose body was identified after he was killed during the storming of the school.
 Those reports were proved incorrect two years later, when Taziev was declared wanted by Russia for the assassination of the Ingush deputy Interior Minister Dzhabrail Kostoyev in May 2006.
 Although the negotiator of the siege known as Ali had similar features as Taziev, his facial profile was much different.
 According to FSB information, Ali Taziyev was an Ingush Interior Ministry policeman who disappeared without a trace in 1998 and was declared legally dead in 2000, but instead might have joined forces of the Chechen Republic of Ichkeria (ChRI).